kittyyscout/kittyyscout/README.md

 sorry if its awkward/ cringe talking to me, thats just how it is. plz b patient w mee! n if u cant match my freak,, dni /hj

+### (kin and yume!!!!)

+**dbls dniiii /selective sharing. i get jealous. [ask for kins n yumes or check strwpg/prn.cc)** or dont if i have fictkin or f/o on a pony

 ——————————————————————————

-this is NOT done ATALL LMAOOO jst a rough draft for now until i learn how to code,,,,
+this is not done ATALL LMAOOO jst a rough draft for now until i learn how to code,,,, whicu will b never,,,